-What to Expect When the World Cup Comes to the U.S.
+What to Expect When the WC2026 Comes to the U.S.

 Host Cities and Stadiums